Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 Employers will also need to pay a C$230 Employer Compliance fee through their online Employer Portal.
 Once this is paid, they’ll receive an Offer of Employment number, which the applicant will then need to supply along with their application.

-Read more: How much does it cost to move to Canada through IEC?
+For a detailed list of Costs and Fees, read our full article: How much does it cost to move to Canada through IEC?

 Once you submit your IEC Young Professionals application, staff at IRCC will spend approximately eight weeks assessing it, and may request additional documents during this process.